OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 >
 > Each Pact Boon option produces a special creature or an object that reflects your patron’s nature.
 >
-> **_Pact of the Chain._** Your familiar is more cunning than a typical familiar.
+> **_Pact of the Chain_**.
+Your familiar is more cunning than a typical familiar.
 Its default form can be a reflection of your patron, with sprites and pseudodragons tied to the Archfey and imps and quasits tied to the Fiend.
 Because the Great Old One’s nature is inscrutable, any familiar form is suitable for it.
 >
-> **_Pact of the Blade._** If your patron is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
+> **_Pact of the Blade_**.
+If your patron is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
 If you serve the Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.
 If your patron is the Great Old One, your weapon might be an ancient-looking spear, with a gemstone embedded in its head, carved to look like a terrible unblinking eye.
 >
-> **_Pact of the Tome._** Your Book of Shadows might be a fine, gilt-edged tome with spells of enchantment and illusion, gifted to you by the lordly Archfey.
+> **_Pact of the Tome_**.
+Your Book of Shadows might be a fine, gilt-edged tome with spells of enchantment and illusion, gifted to you by the lordly Archfey.
 It could be a weighty tome bound in demon hide studded with iron, holding spells of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
 Or it could be the tattered diary of a lunatic driven mad by contact with the Great Old One, holding scraps of spells that only your own burgeoning insanity allows you to understand and cast.

 ### Wizard